-Ryzen 5 series processors are the latest from AMD’s side and they have already proven themselves to be worthy of used in gaming builds as well as workstations.
-It’s true that Intel core i5’s are somewhat a little faster in several games but that difference is very little noticeable to eyes.
+Ryzen 5 series processors are the latest from AMD’s side and they have already proven themselves to be worthy of use in gaming builds as well as workstations.
+It’s true that Intel Core i5’s are somewhat a little faster in several games but that difference is very little noticeable to eyes.
 But when it comes to multi-tasking and futureproofing, you can’t ask for more.
 This Ryzen 5 1400 processor is the starting point for Ryzen 5 series and costs $170.

-It has 4 cores and 8 threads just like an Intel core i7 and performs similarly in rendering and applications.
+It has 4 cores and 8 threads just like an Intel Core i7 and performs similarly in rendering and applications.
 But as the price difference is huge, it’s a great gift for gamers as well as streamers.
 Gamers who wanted to stream at the same time when gaming can now do it without any problem and that too without too much of money.

 Literally, it’s just a Ryzen 7 series chip with some cores disabled and performs similarly in gaming as the Ryzen 7 series high-end processors.
 With a decent graphics card like gtx 1060 or Rx 580, you can’t go wrong and the best thing is that it uses ddr4 memories and newer AM4 motherboards which are competing against the Z270 chipset motherboards.